FrontendSuberu/FrontendSuberu/README.md

 - 👋 Hi, I’m @FrontendSuberu
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development i will dive into Mobile Development as well
-- 🌱 I’m currently learning Dart
+- 🌱 I’m currently learning NodeJS and Creative Web Development
-- 💞️ I’m looking to collaborate on Web,Web App based Projects
+- 💞️ I’m looking to collaborate on Web, Web App based Projects
 - 📫 How to reach me through email joeysuberu@gmail.com
 -
 - ⚡ Fun fact: Am a teen